 At ground floor level, there is potential for a large community café that will activate the street frontage and knit the development into the neighbourhood.

-This café will face onto a significant area of new public realm, which will be developed with pedestrian and cycle access, seating areas, plating and paving and opportunities for outdoor café dining.
+This café will face onto a significant area of new public realm, which will be developed with pedestrian and cycle access, seating areas, planting, paving, and opportunities for outdoor café dining.
 This area of public realm will also provide a new cycle and pedestrian route that will connect through to an adjacent park.

 In keeping with the sustainable focus of the building, the new scheme will include a significant element green façade and a modular living wall.
 This has been designed to remove air pollutants including carbon and improve the biodiversity of the area, while reducing the amount of visible structure, screening the car park, and limiting light spill from within the car park.
 The growing structure will be given order through the use of dark metal, vertical fins which will add further contrast and variety to the façade design.